Cloud point

-In liquids, the cloud point is the temperature below which a transparent solution undergoes either a liquid-liquid phase separation to form an emulsion or a liquid-solid phase transition to form either a stable sol or a suspension that settles a precipitate.
-The cloud point is analogous to the 'dew point' at which a gas-liquid phase transition called condensation occurs in water vapour (humid air) to form liquid water (dew or clouds).
+In liquids, the cloud point is the temperature below which a transparent solution undergoes either a liquid-liquid phase separation to form an emulsion or a liquid-solid phase transition to form either a stable sol or a suspension that settles as precipitate.
+The cloud point is analogous to the dew point at which a gas-liquid phase transition called condensation occurs in water vapour (humid air) to form liquid water (dew or clouds).
 When the temperature is below 0 °C, the dew point is called the frost point, as water vapour undergoes gas-solid phase transition called deposition, solidification, or freezing.

 In the petroleum industry, cloud point refers to the temperature below which paraffin wax in diesel or biowax in biodiesels forms a cloudy appearance.
 The presence of solidified waxes thickens the oil and clogs fuel filters and injectors in engines.
 The wax also accumulates on cold surfaces (producing, for example, pipeline or heat exchanger fouling) and forms an emulsion or sol with water.
 Therefore, cloud point indicates the tendency of the oil to plug filters or small orifices at cold operating temperatures.

 An everyday example of cloud point can be seen in olive oil stored in cold weather.
 Olive oil begins to solidify (via liquid-solid phase separation) at around 4 °C, whereas winter temperatures in temperate countries can often be colder than 0 °C. In these conditions, olive oil begins to develop white, waxy clumps/spheres of solidified oil that sink to the bottom of the container.

 In crude or heavy oils, cloud point is synonymous with wax appearance temperature (WAT) and wax precipitation temperature (WPT).

 The cloud point of a nonionic surfactant or glycol solution is the temperature at which the mixture starts to phase-separate, and two phases appear, thus becoming cloudy.
 This behavior is characteristic of non-ionic surfactants containing polyoxyethylene chains, which exhibit reverse solubility versus temperature behavior in water and therefore "cloud out" at some point as the temperature is raised.
 Glycols demonstrating this behavior are known as "cloud-point glycols" and are used as shale inhibitors.
 The cloud point is affected by salinity, being generally lower in more saline fluids.